Mihonarium/moratorium.ai/docs/intro.md

 That makes the alignment problem even harder: we control the measurement of the agent’s performance during training, but agents with a wide range of goals might achieve a high performance.
 We don't write the algorithm itself.
 And we have no control over what goals it has.

-Near the human level and beyond, the smarter the agents are the wider is the range of goals they might have and still score well: smarter and more agentic algorithms are generally better at achieving a higher score on many tasks; and if a smart enough agent understands what’s going on, it will try to achieve what’s measured regardless of its deep preferences about the future: if it doesn't, then the neural network’s parameters will change to be implementing an algorithm that does and achieves a higher score, and the change might alter the agent's goals, which it would want to prevent.
+Near the human level and beyond, the smarter the agents are, the wider is the range of goals they might have and still score well: smarter and more agentic algorithms are generally better at achieving a higher score on many tasks; and if a smart enough agent understands what’s going on, it will try to achieve what’s measured regardless of its deep preferences about the future: if it doesn't, then the neural network’s parameters will change to be implementing an algorithm that does and achieves a higher score, and the change might alter the agent's goals, which it would want to prevent.

 In other words, smart agents with a variety of goals would play along while being measured; and will do what they want when they’re able to.

-We don't design modern AI systems, we grow them, with no control or understanding over what is it that we grow.
+We don't design modern AI systems, we grow them, with no control or understanding over what it is that we grow.
 Researchers argue that algorithms grown the way modern machine learning works are likely to pursue convergent instrumental subgoals to achieve their final goals that might not be correlated with our goals at all.[\[4\]](https://arxiv.org/abs/2209.00626)

 ## Existential risk